Components of the MALANA Center

 Meet Our Compassionate Clinical Team

-AKUA’s clinical team of doctors, psychiatrists, clinicians, therapists, registered dietitians and case managers will create a comprehensive, individualized treatment plan to address both the client’s eating disorder and substance abuse disorder.
+AKUA’s clinical team of doctors, psychiatrists, clinicians, therapists, registered dietitians and case managers will create a comprehensive, individualized treatment plan to address both the client’s eating recovery and substance abuse disorder.

 Ellyn Silverman, RD, MPH, CEDRD, Program Manager